jeonghin/si649_project2/README.md

 The data used in the second visualization was not modified.
 It is stored in the `data` folder as well.

+Please note that the relative link in the code might need some modification.
+All the data is stored in the folder `data`, but some file expect the data to be in the same folder.
+Do be mindful of this and either change the relative address or move the data to the same folder location as the code.

 ## Interactive Visualizations

 To view the final interactive visualizations, please click on the following links: